Thought criminal

 My little review of 1984 by George Orwell

-As I attempt to hurdle over my short attention span & address 1984, again in my mid-life I find myself quite naturally soaking in all of the dreary yet tense atmosphere throughout the novel.
-Unavoidably approaching it as a Gen X-er, one could not escape the references to 1984 throughout my life as we delve further into a world of homogeneity & behavioural tracing & tracking through technology and through this, one could forever place ourselves parallel to Orwell’s uncanny ability to foresee what would become of us.
-I won’t dwell on those issues which seem obvious and apparent but merely comment on what stood out to me and we’ll see what might resemble or not.
+As I attempt to hurdle over my short attention span & address 1984, again in my mid-life, I find myself quite naturally soaking in all of the dreary yet tense atmosphere throughout the novel.
+Unavoidably approaching it as a Gen X-er, one could not escape the references to 1984 throughout my life as we delve further into a world of homogeneity & behavioural tracing & tracking through technology.
+Through this, one could forever place ourselves parallel to Orwell’s uncanny ability to foresee what would become of us.
+I won’t dwell on those issues that seem obvious and apparent, but I will comment on what stood out to me, and we’ll see what might resemble or not.

 http://www.milwaukeeindependent.com/

-What I found to be striking in Orwell’s account of an intrusive future lead by the ideal of Big Brother is the fact that Orwell created concepts such as:
+What I found to be striking in Orwell’s account of an intrusive future led by the ideal of Big Brother is the fact that Orwell created concepts such as:

-• Newspeak: an entire new way language which dumbed down entire societies by reversing word etymology and creating edition upon edition of Newspeak dictionary.
+• Newspeak: an entirely new way of simplifying language which dumbed down entire societies by reversing word etymology and creating edition upon edition of Newspeak dictionary.
 This was used to deliberately change and control the method in which people could communicate with each other over just a few decades.

-What is interesting, is to be alongside Winston Smith’s thoughts as a sympathiser and try to work out (as he distrusts everyone), who is watching him and his thoughts.
-We realise how severe the act of having own thoughts is when we learn that he considers himself being watched for his facial movements to give away what he is thinking.
-Right at the beginning though we know very little until he writes down his thoughts, which it seems, he is also unaware of until the point pen reaches paper.
-Small relief is given when he can hide these thoughts as he as an angle of space he can hide from the cameras.
+What is interesting is to be alongside Winston Smith’s thoughts as a sympathiser and try to work out (as he distrusts everyone), who is watching him and his thoughts.
+We realise how severe the act of having our own thoughts is when we learn that he considers himself to be watched for his facial movements to give away what he is thinking.
+Right at the beginning, though we know very little until he writes down his thoughts, which it seems, he is also unaware of until the point the pen reaches paper.
+Small relief is given when he can hide these thoughts, as he has an angle of space where he can hide from the cameras.
 The reader can relate as society’s eyes are everywhere, especially in small towns, with social media prevalent.
 The only other space that is private is an open meadow, away from cameras or watching eyes.

 Julia, Winston’s sex partner, is a character I had trouble connecting with.
-I found her to be a heroine of sorts, or rather wanted her to be.
-She seemed brave and rebellious but there was still something missing.
+I found her to be a heroine of sorts or rather, wanted her to be.
+She seemed brave and rebellious, but there was still something missing.
 It was pointed out [should put quote in here] that she didn’t have the same level of thought, although she was the instigator and influencer in Winston’s coming out.
-While I enjoyed what she brought to the story, I nevertheless was disappointed by her to some degree and she disappeared quicker than she appeared.
-I don’t know if this was a tactic that Orwell used in order to show that she wasn’t as driven as Winston ideologically or if Orwell himself was from an era where he couldn’t conceptualise an equal in female stature.
+While I enjoyed what she brought to the story, I was nevertheless disappointed by her to some degree, and she disappeared quickly than she appeared.
+I don’t know if this was a tactic that Orwell used in order to show that she wasn’t as driven as Winston ideologically, or if Orwell himself was from an era where he couldn’t conceptualise an equal in female stature.

-O’Brian was hard to read and frustratingly so as we learn of his role.
+O’Brien was hard to read and frustratingly so as we learn of his role.
 We still find Winston able to relate to him as he does Winston, and that reasoning with him to the last moment was not impossible.
-The nature of his conversational dictator made this reader second guess his motives right to the end, but perhaps this was also intended.
+The nature of his conversational dictator made this reader second-guess his motives right to the end, but perhaps this was also intended.

-The fact that there was a document to explain how the totalitarian existence had come about and how it was being used to re-wire an entire society still remains with me.
-Was it in fact, planted, in order to expose a potential rebel to the Thought Police?
+The fact that there was a document to explain how the totalitarian existence had come about and how it was being used to rewire an entire society remains with me.
+Was it, in fact, planted to expose a potential rebel to the Thought Police?

 In all, 1984 left me breathing shallow for a long while, while my brain worked to make the connections where there perhaps were none.
 Leaving me in as much distrust of the system as the protagonist felt right through his conscious thought.